-Substantial Assistance: For purposes of Article 10.6.1, a Person providing Substantial Assistance must: (1) fully disclose in a signed written statement all information he or she possesses in relation to anti-doping rule violations, and (2) fully cooperate with the investigation any case adjudication of related to that and information, including, for example, presenting testimony at a hearing if requested to do so by an Anti-Doping Organisation or hearing panel.
-Further, the information provided must be credible and must comprise an important part of any case which is initiated or, if no case is initiated, must have provided a sufficient basis on which a case could have been brought.
+Substantial Assistance: For purposes of Article 10.6.1, a Person providing Substantial Assistance must: (1) fully disclose in a signed written statement all information he or she possesses in relation to anti-doping rule violations, and (2) fully cooperate with the investigation adjudication of any case related information, including, for example, presenting testimony at a hearing if requested to do so by an Anti-Doping Organisation or hearing panel.
+Further, the information provided must be credible and comprise an important part of any case which initiated or, if no case is initiated, must have provided a sufficient basis on which a case could have been brought.